vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 EVI

-after priests go he should say 'May Keśava be pleased, and Viṣnu is the heart of Siva and Siva is the heart of Visnu'; should listen to atihāsa and purāṇa; vide Gar.
+after priests go he should say 'May Keśava be pleased, and Viṣṇu is the heart of Siva and Siva is the heart of Viṣṇu'; should listen to atihāsa and purāṇa; vide Gar.
 I. 127 for this; (2) on M. śu.
 12; this was imparted by Pulastya to Bhima, king of Vidarbha and father of Damayanti wife of Nala: arrangements as in the preceding; performer freed from all sins; this vrata is superior to Vājapeya and

 Atirātra &c.
 HV.
 1049–1056 ( from Bhav.
 U.).
 Bhimavrata-one who having fasted for a month donates at end

-a fine cow reaches the world of Viṣnu; Mat.
+a fine cow reaches the world of Viṣṇu; Mat.
 101. 51 q. by

 KKV 446, HV II.
 884 (from Pad. ).
 BhimaikādaśīM. śu.
 11th joined with Pusya or without it is

-very sacred and dear to Visṇu.
+very sacred and dear to Viṣṇu.
 Dhaumya describes to

 Bhima in Pad.
 VI.
 239. 28 ff.
 Bhiṣmapañcaka--For five days from 11th tithi of K. śu.; per